-The top 2 shades are the sheer ones, top left being a sheer peachy pink and top right being a more shimmery pale gold.
+The top 2 shades of Dior Inflame are the sheer ones, top left being a sheer peachy pink and top right being a more shimmery pale gold.
 I personally would prefer the peachy pink to be made more pigmented with satin finish so we have a solid base for the lids if needed.
 The pale gold shimmer is gorgeous as highlight, so I’d definitely keep it.
 Having both of them together in the palette seems a little redundant because they look too similar when worn.

 The other 3 shades are solid and pigmented.
 The bottom left is a burnt orange brown with some red tones while the bottom right is a dark brown.
 The centre shade is a rusty orange (with slight red tones as well) that is best worn sheer (applied with a very fluffy brush) or as an accent colour.
 It’s great if you love bold eye looks.
 If you’ve been reading my blog for a while, you’d know I always prefer my eye looks more natural.
 Even for smokey eyes, I make it more wearable.
 Here are the swatches.